Slow world, strong dollar slam Washington exports

 Airplanes and parts contributed to a disappointing year for state exports, although they remain much stronger than a decade ago.
 What's ahead is murkier than ever.

-Merchandise trade exports took a big hit last year, according to preliminary data released this week by the Census Bureau.
+Washington state’s merchandise trade exports took a big hit last year, according to preliminary data released this week by the Census Bureau.
 They totaled $79.6 billion last year compared with $86.4 billion in 2015 and nearly $90.6 billion in 2014.

 Many categories saw declines or were stagnant.
 The largest, transportation equipment (mostly airplanes and parts) posted $47.9 billion.
 In 2015, this critical export totaled $54.2 billion.
 On the other hand, agricultural products rose to $10.2 billion vs. $9.5 billion in 2015.